CVS Health Co. (NYSE:CVS) Expected to Announce Quarterly Sales of $70.36 Billion

-On average, analysts expect that CVS Health will report full year sales of $281.64 billion for the current fiscal year, with estimates ranging from $278.48 billion to $284.34 billion.
-For the next year, analysts anticipate that the firm will report sales of $294.11 billion, with estimates ranging from $290.26 billion to $298.20 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that cover CVS Health.
+According to Zacks, analysts expect that CVS Health will report full-year sales of $281.64 billion for the current financial year, with estimates ranging from $278.48 billion to $284.34 billion.
+For the next financial year, analysts expect that the company will post sales of $294.11 billion, with estimates ranging from $290.26 billion to $298.20 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for CVS Health.

-CVS Health (NYSE:CVS) last issued its earnings results on Tuesday, May 4th.
-The pharmacy operator reported $2.04 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.72 by $0.32.
+CVS Health (NYSE:CVS) last released its earnings results on Tuesday, May 4th.
+The pharmacy operator reported $2.04 earnings per share for the quarter, beating analysts’ consensus estimates of $1.72 by $0.32.
 The company had revenue of $69.10 billion for the quarter, compared to analysts’ expectations of $68.33 billion.
-CVS Health had a net margin of 2.99% and a return on equity of 15.60%.
-The firm’s revenue was up 3.5% compared to the same quarter last year.
-During the same period in the prior year, the company earned $1.91 earnings per share.
+CVS Health had a net margin of 2.73% and a return on equity of 14.45%.
+CVS Health’s revenue for the quarter was up 3.5% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $1.91 EPS.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, May 3rd.
-Stockholders of record on Friday, April 23rd were given a dividend of $0.50 per share.
-The ex-dividend date was Thursday, April 22nd.
-This represents a $2.00 annualized dividend and a dividend yield of 2.25%.
-CVS Health’s dividend payout ratio (DPR) is 28.25%.
+In other news, Director Larry J. Merlo sold 270,650 shares of the company’s stock in a transaction that occurred on Friday, March 26th.
+The shares were sold at an average price of $74.73, for a total value of $20,225,674.50.
+Following the completion of the sale, the director now owns 794,676 shares of the company’s stock, valued at approximately $59,386,137.48.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Eva C. Boratto sold 18,882 shares of the company’s stock in a transaction that occurred on Tuesday, March 16th.
+The stock was sold at an average price of $74.68, for a total transaction of $1,410,107.76.
+Over the last three months, insiders sold 707,743 shares of company stock valued at $54,520,885.
+0.69% of the stock is owned by corporate insiders.

-In other CVS Health news, SVP James David Clark sold 5,350 shares of the firm’s stock in a transaction dated Wednesday, March 31st.
-The shares were sold at an average price of $76.00, for a total value of $406,600.00.
-Also, CFO Eva C. Boratto sold 4,905 shares of the firm’s stock in a transaction dated Tuesday, May 4th.
-The stock was sold at an average price of $80.00, for a total transaction of $392,400.00.
-Following the completion of the transaction, the chief financial officer now owns 115,331 shares of the company’s stock, valued at $9,226,480.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 707,743 shares of company stock valued at $54,520,885.
-Insiders own 0.46% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Jackson Grant Investment Advisers Inc. lifted its position in shares of CVS Health by 127.8% in the 4th quarter.
+Jackson Grant Investment Advisers Inc. now owns 360 shares of the pharmacy operator’s stock worth $25,000 after purchasing an additional 202 shares during the period.
+ShoreHaven Wealth Partners LLC bought a new position in shares of CVS Health during the 4th quarter worth approximately $25,000.
+Greenhouse Wealth Management LLC bought a new position in shares of CVS Health during the 4th quarter worth approximately $26,000.
+Lederer & Associates Investment Counsel CA bought a new position in shares of CVS Health during the 1st quarter worth approximately $30,000.
+Finally, Solstein Capital LLC bought a new position in shares of CVS Health during the 1st quarter worth approximately $35,000.
+73.13% of the stock is owned by hedge funds and other institutional investors.

-Several institutional investors and hedge funds have recently made changes to their positions in CVS.
-Norges Bank purchased a new position in CVS Health during the fourth quarter valued at approximately $964,912,000.
-JPMorgan Chase & Co. grew its position in CVS Health by 39.5% during the first quarter.
-JPMorgan Chase & Co. now owns 15,873,108 shares of the pharmacy operator’s stock valued at $1,194,135,000 after purchasing an additional 4,491,735 shares in the last quarter.
-Boston Partners grew its position in CVS Health by 259.0% during the fourth quarter.
-Boston Partners now owns 3,681,480 shares of the pharmacy operator’s stock valued at $251,445,000 after purchasing an additional 2,656,101 shares in the last quarter.
-Caisse DE Depot ET Placement DU Quebec grew its position in CVS Health by 33.3% during the fourth quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 10,118,403 shares of the pharmacy operator’s stock valued at $691,087,000 after purchasing an additional 2,525,912 shares in the last quarter.
-Finally, GSB Wealth Management LLC purchased a new position in CVS Health during the first quarter valued at approximately $171,279,000.
-Institutional investors own 74.21% of the company’s stock.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, May 3rd.
+Shareholders of record on Friday, April 23rd were given a $0.50 dividend.
+The ex-dividend date of this dividend was Thursday, April 22nd.
+This represents a $2.00 annualized dividend and a yield of 2.23%.
+CVS Health’s dividend payout ratio (DPR) is 26.67%.

 CVS Health Corporation provides health services in the United States.
 The company's Pharmacy Services segment offers pharmacy benefit management solutions, including plan design and administration, formulary management, retail pharmacy network management, mail order pharmacy, specialty pharmacy and infusion, clinical, and disease and medical spend management services.